Yandex Cloud

 Where:

 • --backup-id: Backup ID.
-To recover a sharded cluster, specify the sharded backup ID.
+To restore a sharded cluster, specify the sharded backup ID.
 Such backups are larger in size.
-To find out the ID, get a list of folder backups.
+You can get the backup ID with the list of backups in the folder.

-• --recovery-target-timestamp: Time point to restore the Yandex StoreDoc cluster to, in UNIX time format.
-If you omit this parameter, the cluster state will be restored to the backup completion time.
+• --recovery-target-timestamp: Target recovery time for the Yandex StoreDoc cluster, in UNIX time format.
+If you omit this argument, the cluster will be restored to its state at the time of backup completion.

 • --environment: Environment, PRESTABLE or PRODUCTION.